Master of Science in Business Analytics

 The UIC MSBA is STEM designated and ranked 38th globally by QS World University Rankings.

 The MSBA curriculum includes courses covering current topics on business intelligence, applied statistics, data mining, machine learning, text analytics, data visualization, optimization and ‘big’ data analytics.
-The curriculum integrates knowledge and training on technical topics with business applications and functions, such as finance and marketing to understand analytics strategy and practice in organizations.
+The curriculum integrates knowledge and training on technical topics with business applications and functions, such as finance, marketing and operations to understand analytics strategy and practice in organizations.
 Various analytics-related business electives allow students to focus on specific business areas.

 The 32-credit hour program can be completed in one year of full-time study, or more than one year of part-time study.